Category: Uncategorized

 It’s to help the client follow through on your advice.

+Ensuring they implement and execute the items you’ve laid out that solve their problems and achieve their goals.
 The reality is that getting clients to actually follow through and implement the advice you give without constant follow-up is hard.

-But, one of the most prominent culprits is a psychological barrier inherent within the very nature of financial advice.
+There are several possible explanations.
+One of the most prominent culprits is a psychological barrier inherent within the very nature of financial advice.
+The battle between the current and future self.

 • Why the current versus future self is such a powerful force